ShivVary/CV-ROSWorkshop/README.md

 - Understanding and using ROS 2 actions for long-running tasks

 ### 🧪 Hands-On Activities:
-- Launch a Gazebo world and spawn a robot
+- Launch a Gazebo world and spawn a robotb
 - Capture and process camera data in real time with OpenCV
 - Create a service server and client in Python
 - Trigger an action server for a robot to complete a navigation task